carlosjorger/carlosjorger.github.io/README.md

 # carlosjorger.github.io

-A personal website porfolio deploy in [github page](https://carlosjorger.github.io/) made only with html, css and js.
+A personal full responsive website porfolio deploy in [github page](https://carlosjorger.github.io/) made in Astro and using tailwindcss.

 ## Demo